ExGRPO: Learning to Reason from Experience: Limitations

 \section{Limitations}

 While our work demonstrates the significant benefits of principled experience management in RLVR, we acknowledge several limitations.
 First, since our research scope focused on RLVR, the evaluation tasks are verifiable problems, i.e., mathematical and general reasoning benchmarks where trajectories can be more easily verified as correct or incorrect.
 The applicability of our correctness-based bucketing strategy to more open-ended tasks (e.g., creative writing), where rewards are often subjective and dense, remains an open question.
 Second, our framework's definition of a valuable experience is based on heuristics that, while powerful, might be incomplete.
 ExGRPO might neglect the learning potential of ``valuable failures'' where some incorrect paths that contain useful training signals \citep{zhu2025surprising}.
 This focus on exploitation could risk premature convergence in some scenarios.
 Finally, while ExGRPO is built upon a relative policy optimization objective, its interaction with other families of RL algorithms has not been explored.
+Future work includes extending our method to multi-modal reasoning and agentic reinforcement learning.